Granitosaurus/granitosaurus.github.io/content/code/terminal-size.md

 rows:456
 ```

-89 to 22 is my actual size however when piping to anything, including python itself the size seems to fallback to the fallback values, which in most cases defeats the whole purpose of retrieving the terminal size.
+89 to 22 is my actual size however when piping to anything, including python itself, the size seems to fallback to the fallback values, which in most cases defeats the whole purpose of retrieving the terminal size.

 ### Making It Work!

+The solution is pretty simple - use the other function instead!
-If we use `os.get_terminal_size(0)` function, we'll get it to work!
+If we use `os.get_terminal_size(0)` function, we'll get it working with piping too!

+To test that lets change our script:

 ```python
 import sys